Carpenters' Company of the City and County of Philadelphia: Company library

-The Carpenters’ Company sponsored a school of architecture in the 19th century for which they assembled an impressive collection of architectural pattern books for the use of members, their apprentices and the students.
+The Carpenters' Company sponsored a school of architecture in the 19th century for which they assembled an impressive collection of architectural pattern books for the use of members, their apprentices and the students.
 This collection survives intact and constitutes one of the finest pre-Civil War architectural libraries in the United States.
-Due to the rare and fragile nature of the individual items, the library is not open to the public except by special permission.
+Due to fragility of the rare items, the library is not open to the public except by special permission.

 Today

-Over 300 years old, the Carpenters’ Company remains an active and influential organization.
-In addition to preserving and maintaining Carpenters’ Hall, the Company serves as an important forum for cooperation amongst many of Philadelphia's most successful architects, structural engineers and builders.
+Over 300 years old, the Carpenters' Company remains an active and influential organization.
+It operates as a 501(c)(3) Public Charity.
+In 2024 it claimed total revenue of $1,886,690 and total assets of $3,925,124.

+In addition to preserving and maintaining Carpenters' Hall, the Company serves as an important forum for cooperation amongst many of Philadelphia's most successful architects, structural engineers and builders.
 The Company also has a scholarship program supporting students pursuing careers in architecture, structural engineering, or construction management/engineering.

-In order to join the Carpenters’ Company, candidates for membership must be nominated and elected by current members.
+Candidates for membership of the Carpenters' Company must be nominated and elected by current members.